Hamilton Shirts

-Hamilton Shirts, or Hamilton, is an American shirtmaker.
-It produces and sells ready-to-wear shirts and two types of men's custom shirts, bespoke and made-to-measure.
-All shirts are made in Hamilton's workshop in Houston, Texas.
-Hamilton shirts are sold at its Houston headquarters, online and through luxury retailers such as Barneys New York.
+Hamilton Shirts is an American shirtmaker producing ready-to-wear, made-to-measure, and bespoke shirts.

 History

 Founded in 1883, and now in its fourth generation of family ownership, Hamilton is Houston's oldest family owned business.

 Fabrics

 Some Hamilton fabrics are double-ply and derived from extra long staple cotton.
+All shirts are made in Hamilton's workshop in Houston, Texas.

+Hamilton shirts are sold at its Houston headquarters, online and through luxury retailers such as Barneys New York.